echo-bravo-yahoo/breadbox/README.md

 ### To do, soon
-- Create repository
 - Fix ag/rg not working in vim
 - Wrap fetch, needs to handle server-side redirects becoming client-side routing
-- Add interface to create new files
+- Add user interface to create new files
+- Containerize application for single host use
+    - Publish container to dockerhub

 ### To do, mid-term
 - Error-handling, lol